 Sara discovered acupuncture by way of journalism.
 For 10 years she worked as a healthcare business journalist, covering the pharmaceutical and medical-device industries.
 The experience provided an up-close look at modern medicine’s shortcomings and inspired her to explore other perspectives on health.

-Upon graduating from Tri-State College of Acupuncture and becoming a licensed acupuncturist in 2010, Sara practiced privately and in community clinics in New York and Oregon.
+Upon graduating from Tri-State College of Acupuncture in New York City and becoming a licensed acupuncturist, Sara practiced privately and in community clinics throughout New York and Oregon.
 In addition to her private practice, she founded a low-cost acupuncture clinic in Brooklyn, was on staff at Manhattan’s busiest community clinic, and provided auricular acupuncture in an addiction-recovery center in Eugene, Oregon.

 Through these experiences, Sara identified a need for resources that discussed acupuncture in an accessible way.
 She combined her journalism background and immersion in acupuncture to create AcuTake, the first consumer acupuncture publication.